 The ice cube is broken by hitting it several times at or near the same location, small cracks leading to big cracks that finally break it open.

-The typical first step of gaslighting is ascribing traits to the victim they don’t have.
+The typical first step is ascribing traits to the victim they don’t have.

 “You don’t pay attention to what I say these days.”